 July 8, 2019 - Kate

-Pro-tip: Many travel insurance policies require that you’re traveling at least 100 miles away from home in order for their coverage to kick in, so be sure to check that out.
+Pro-tip: Many travel insurance policies require that you’re traveling at least 100 miles away from home in order for coverage to apply.

 Still a bit skeptical?
-Here are the reasons why you should consider travel insurance for your short (and perhaps Stateside) trip:
+Let us break down some of the very possible calamities you could experience and how travel insurance can provide much-needed travel insurance benefits for your short (and perhaps Stateside) trip:

-Delays likely mean you’ll need to pay for meals and accommodations while you wait for your transport to leave, which means spending even more money.
+Delays likely mean you’ll need to pay for meals and accommodations while you wait for your transport to leave, which means spending even more money (not ideal when you’re already on a budget!).
 Instead of just losing all of that money, pick a travel insurance plan that has travel delay benefits!
 You’ll be able to recoup those unexpected extra costs such as a hotel room, meals or local transportation.

 When you’re going on a short trip, you’ve probably selected the items you plan to bring with you pretty carefully.
 If your bag gets lost or delayed en route to your destination (domestic or not!), you may not have a lot of time to wait for it to show up before you need it and you may need to purchase a bunch of new stuff at your destination.

 With most travel insurance plans, though, you’ll be covered for those expenses.
-It won’t get your bag to you sooner, but it will mitigate the stress and financial loss that often comes with baggage delays, so you can get to the good parts of the trip sooner.
-Many travelers have experienced delayed or lost baggage, but check out these important steps to take care of when an airline loses your bags to ensure your travel insurance claim gets processed fairly.
+It won’t get your bag to you sooner, but it will mitigate the stress and financial loss that often comes with baggage delays, so you can get to the good parts of the travels sooner.
+Many travelers have experienced delayed or lost baggage, but check out these important steps to do right away when an airline loses your bags to ensure your travel insurance claim gets processed fairly –and more quickly.

-If you’re planning to rent a car on your trip, you’ll need to make sure you have rental collision insurance added on to your travel insurance plan.
+If you’re planning to rent a car on your domestic trip, you’ll need to make sure you have rental collision insurance added on to your travel insurance plan.
 Even if you consider yourself to be the best driver in the world, accidents occur –and when you’re in a car that’s not your own, those calamities can be expensive.

-With rental collision insurance, you’ll be covered whether or not you are responsible for the accident –this includes in America too!
-As we discussed above, most travel insurance policies will also cover any medical expenses that you incur as a result of an fender-bender.
+With rental collision insurance, you’ll be covered whether or not you are responsible for the accident in your rental car –this includes in America too!
+As we discussed above, most travel insurance policies will also cover any medical expenses that you incur as a result of a fender-bender.

 Pro-tip: If you know which car rental company you’ll be using, do some research or call ahead to make sure that they’ll accept third party insurance before selecting your travel insurance plan.